AnonymousUserGithub/DepressionDetection/instructions.md

 value = {i for i in keyphrases_occurrence if keyphrases_occurrence[i]==1}

-Filtration
+## Filtration
-“Keyphrases from KeyBART, KeyBERT, KeyBERT POS” of the Keyphrase Extraction-1.py file place all top 3000 phrases from three algorithms into a single file. import pandas as pd df = pd.DataFrame(columns=['Bigram','Score']) df1 = pd.read_csv("...\\KeyBERT.csv")
+Keyphrases from KeyBART, KeyBERT, KeyBERT POS” of the Keyphrase Extraction-1.py file place all top 3000 phrases from three algorithms into a single file.

+import pandas as pd
+df = pd.DataFrame(columns=['Bigram','Score'])
+df1 = pd.read_csv("...\\KeyBERT.csv")